3 types of CRM and how to choose the best one for your business

 What are the types of CRM?

-While all those benefits apply on some level to just about any CRM, customer relationship management includes a large category of tools.
-Different CRM products vary in terms of features and focus, and they can be divided into three main categories.
+While all those benefits apply on some level to just about any CRM, customer relationship management includes a large category of CS, marketing, and sales tools.
+Different CRM products and methodologies vary in terms of features and focus, and they can be divided into three main categories.

 A top focus of collaborative CRM systems is breaking down silos.
 Often the marketing team, sales reps, and customer support agents are all in different departments that feel disconnected.
 And for bigger organizations, each of those departments is further separated based on factors like geographic locations, channels they serve, products they focus on, or skill specialties.
 But in order to provide a seamless customer experience throughout the customer’s journey, you need a way to share information across the full organization in real-time.

 Collaborative CRMs ensure all teams have access to the same up-to-date customer data, no matter which department or channel they work in.
-Not only does customer support have all the information marketing and sales teams collected when working with a prospective customer, but agents in a call center have updated data on customer interactions that happened over email.
+Not only does customer support have all the information marketing and sales teams collected when working with a prospective customer, but agents in a call center have updated data on customer interactions that happened over email or messaging channels.

 Operational CRMs help streamline a company’s processes for customer relationships.
 They provide tools to better visualize and more efficiently handle the full customer journey—even when it includes a high number of touchpoints.
 That starts from their first interactions with your company’s website, through the whole lead management process as they move through the sales pipeline, and continues with their behaviors once they’ve become a customer.